Burning Desire (song)

 "Burning Desire" is a song by American singer and songwriter Lana Del Rey.
-Initially available for immediate digital download upon pre-ordering Del Rey's third EP, Paradise.
-"Burning Desire" was released as a promotional single on March 19.
-On Valentine's Day of 2013, a music video for the song was released.
+Initially available for digital download upon pre-ordering Del Rey's third EP, Paradise, "Burning Desire" was released as a promotional single on March 19, 2013.
+One month earlier, a music video for the song was released on Valentine's Day.
 Lyrically composed by Lana Del Rey and her long-time collaborator, Justin Parker, the record was produced by Emile Haynie.

 Background and composition

 In 2012, Del Rey was named the new figurehead of the latest brand of the Jaguar F-Type automobile.
 To promote the photoshoot, she sang "Burning Desire" at the Paris Motor Show, wearing red lipstick and a white sundress.

 The song is composed by Del Rey and Justin Parker, co-author of the bulk of Born to Die.
 "Burning Desire" is a tragically-themed love song, with the lyrics: "I drive fast, wind in my hair/ I push it to the limits/ 'Cause I just don't care".
 Breathless pants and groans begin the track.
 On writing the song, Del Rey said:

-Making art means making tough decisions.
-I do believe you create your own life path and that you will be rewarded for following your passions - and sticking to it.
-It's just good to know now, with people like Jaguar and working with them, that I'm not the only one out there with such strident, creative beliefs.